munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 ### Day 35: Aug 1, 2019
 1. Studied how to scrape data from twitter using python .
 Learnt about Twitter API and how it works
 2. Helped announcing the winners of last week's hackathon of #sg_hackathon-orgnizrs .

+### Day 36: Aug 2 , 2019
+Started learning OpenCV with Python for Image and Video Analysis for the Challenge showcase project